winitzki/scall/tutorial/programming_dhall.md

 Defining a GADT in Haskell or Scala always requires the "long syntax".
 Now we will show how to translate such "long syntax" definitions into Dhall.

-We use the technique of curried Church encoding for type constructors, similarly to what we had to do for nested recursive types.
+For that, we   use the technique of curried higher-kinded Church encoding.

 Suppose we have the following Haskell definition of a GADT:
 ```haskell